 Climate Protection at Salzgitter AG

-The Salzgitter Group takes responsibility for the challenges posed by climate change.
+The Salzgitter Group is taking responsibility for limiting the challenges posed by climate change.

 SALCOS® - We turn steel green